 Though natural supplements may help improve your modifiable risk factors for prostate cancer.
 However, some of their mechanisms of action are uncharacterized.
 Thus, a personalized approach is the most effective way to reduce your risk of prostate cancer.

-Lycopene is central to the link between reduced prostate cancer risk in men who consume high amounts of tomato-based foods.
+Lycopene may play a role in the potential link between reduced prostate cancer risk and the consumption of tomato-based foods, according to some studies.
 Thus, consider supplements rich in lycopene.

 Prostate cancer can develop advanced disease, spreading to the lymph nodes and bones.
 There is no treatment for advanced metastatic disease.
 Thus men with advanced disease have a poorer outcome compared to those with early-stage disease.